 Customizing the macOS About Panel in SwiftUI

-In this post, we’ll take a look at how we can customize the macOS About Panel in SwiftUI, using project settings, bundle files, and SwiftUI.
+In this post, we’ll take a look at how to customize the macOS About Panel in SwiftUI, by using project settings, bundle files, and SwiftUI-specific tools.

 As an example, let’s create a brand new SwiftUI app and call it “MyApp”.
 When running the app, the main menu will have a default “About…” item that opens the app’s about panel: